jenspfahl/anotherpass-browserextension/README.md

 To delete a linked app in the extension:

 1. The user clicks on the extension's action button and select "Unlink with ANOTHERpass app"
 2. A confirmation dialog is shown to get user confirmation.
-It displays:
-   - the ip or hostname with port
 3. Once confirmed, the extension deletes
    - the ip/host details
-   - the app's public key from the browser keystore
-   - the extensions RSA key pair from the browser keystore
+   - all exchanged secret keys

 ## Unlink in the app